 10 Lake Shawnee Amusement Park

-In 1783, Mitchell Clay was the first European settler to make a home in the area, which was heavily inhabited by the Shawnee Native American tribe.
+Back in 1783, Mitchell Clay became the first European settler to claim the area, which was then home to the Shawnee tribe.

-A historical marker on the road leading to the park commemorates their memories.
+A historical marker now stands on the road leading to the site, commemorating the tragic fate of the Clay children.

 9 Holy Land, USA

-With a Hollywood-style sign and a cross marking its entrance, Holy Land in Waterbury, Connecticut is hard to miss as you drive along Interstate 84.
+Dominated by a Hollywood‑style sign and a towering cross, Holy Land in Waterbury, Connecticut is hard to miss from Interstate 84.

-Originally opened in 1960, the theme park contained replicas of famous biblical scenes, including the Last Supper, Garden of Eden, and an inn featuring a “no vacancy” sign.
-The park saw more than 50,000 visitors each year while it was open until owner John Baptist Greco closed the park in 1984 in order to expand it.
-Before he could reopen the park, however, Greco died, and the park was bequeathed to a group of nuns who maintained the grounds but never reopened it.
+Opened in 1960, the park featured biblical replicas such as the Last Supper, the Garden of Eden, and an inn with a flashing “no vacancy” sign.
+It attracted over 50,000 visitors each year until owner John Baptist Greco shut it down in 1984 to expand.
+Before the expansion could happen, Greco passed away, and the park was bequeathed to a group of nuns who kept the grounds but never reopened them.

-In 2010, Chloe Ottman and her friend Francisco Cruz decided to explore the park.
-The two had been friends for a couple years, and Chloe clearly thought they were just in for a night of creepy fun and underage drinking at the old park.
-Cruz, however, had different motives, and after Chloe refused to have sex with him, he raped and killed her, stabbing her in the neck, under the giant cross before throwing her body and belongings in the woods.[2]
+In 2010, friends Chloe Ottman and Francisco Cruz decided to explore the abandoned park for a night of spooky fun.
+After Chloe rejected Cruz’s advances, he brutally raped and murdered her, stabbing her in the neck beneath the massive cross before dumping her body and belongings into the surrounding woods.

 8 Gulliver’s Kingdom